aaronpowell/aaronpowell.github.io/src/content/posts/2010-05-23-client-event-pool.md

 ---
 title: "Client Event Pool"
 metaTitle: "Client Event Pool"
 description: "Client event pools are great to have disconnected AJAX components on a page"
 revised: "2010-09-13"
 date: "2010-05-23"
 tags:
     - "javascript"
     - "ajax"
     - "ms-ajax"
 migrated: "true"
 urls:
     - "/client-event-pool"
 summary: ""
 ---

 I read an article last year about implementing a [Client Event Pool][1] and I really liked the concept.
 Joel shows a very good way to use it but I've been doing my best to find a logical use for it myself.

 Anyone not familiar with the concept of a Client Event Pool it's covered in Joel's post, but the short version is that a Client Event Pool is a browser-level event handler which is designed to allow events to be easily passed between unlinked components.
 One component can raise an event which can be chosen to be handled by any other.
-Inversly events can be listened for even if the component isn't on the page or the event isn't used.
+Inversely events can be listened for even if the component isn't on the page or the event isn't used.

-This isn't really a new concept, you can achieve it (to a certain extent) with standard ASP.NET, with the OnClient<EventName> which is on a lot of the standard ASP.NET controls.
+This isn't really a new concept, you can achieve it (to a certain extent) with standard ASP.NET, with the `OnClient<EventName>` which is on a lot of the standard ASP.NET controls.

 And in this article I'm going to look at how to integrate a Client Event Pool with the ASP.NET AJAX Control Toolkit's Modal Popup.
 Now, don't get me wrong, this isn't the only way to add the events to a modal popup control, there are a lot of event handlers which can be added without a Client Event Pool.

 This all came about when I was tasked with integrating a login, forgotten password and change password component.
 Each were their own modal popups and each were separate .NET UserControls.
 I wasn't involved with developing any of them, and I didn't want to really do much to modify any of them too much and introduce more bugs in the system by screwing around with stuff I'm not familiar with.
 Because they are all separate I didn't have a real way to pass the ID of the control that was to make the popup appear.
-Oh, and to make thing more complicated there were 2 links for each popup, sadly the Modal Popup doesn't support multiple controls to do the poping-up (or as far as I'm aware...)
+Oh, and to make thing more complicated there were 2 links for each popup, sadly the Modal Popup doesn't support multiple controls to do the popping-up (or as far as I'm aware...)

 I also didn't want each of the popups to overlay each other, it doesn't really look that good (as I'll show shortly), so I needed a way to hide the master popup when the child was shown, and then when the child was hidden I want the master to reappear.